shekar-raja/shekar-raja/README.md

 ## EDUCATION

 - **MSc in Data Science and Analytics**
-  University of Hertfordshire, Hertfordshire, England
+  University of Hertfordshire, England, UK
   <br>
   Sept 2022 – Present